Jamaal Williams Player Prop Bets for NFL Week 17 | Detroit vs. Seattle 1/2/2022

 Matchup vs. Seattle

-- Against the Seahawks, Williams' 5.7 rushing yards per game over his three career matchups are 27.8 fewer than his over/under in Sunday's game.
+- Over his three career matchups against them, Williams has averaged 5.7 rushing yards per game versus the Seahawks, 27.8 fewer than his over/under in Sunday's game.

+- Allowing 114.6 rushing yards per game, the Seahawks have the 16th-ranked run defense in the NFL.

+- The Lions are up against the NFL's 16th-ranked D when it comes to rushing TDs allowed (13 this season).

 Recent Performances

-- Last week against the Falcons, Williams ran for 77 yards on 19 carries (averaging 4.1 yards per carry).
+- Last week against the Falcons, Williams rushed for 77 yards on 19 carries (averaging 4.1 yards per attempt).

-- Over his last three outings, Williams has rushed for 77 yards (25.7 per game) on 19 carries.
+- Williams has 77 rushing yards (25.7 ypg) on 19 carries in his last three games.

 Williams' Detroit Teammates